Crown-Matrix/Testing/README.md

 ### MapFunction(func,*args)
--for each item linked list, runs given function with the item as the main parameter --Allows for more than 1 parameters
+-for each item linked list, runs given function with the item as the main parameter

+-Allows for more than 1 parameters

 (only the first(main) parameter will be set to each item in the list)

 ### ProtectedMapFunction(func,*args)